 often have this limitation.

 In multiplayer games, suffering this can leave you open to Cherry Tapping

 Compare and contrast Last Chance Hit Point

-for cases where the ability to survive an attack with 1 HP is associated with the defender, not the attack itself.
+(where the ability to survive an attack with 1 HP is associated with the defender, not the attack itself).

 - The Final Fantasy series loves this trope.